gavindidrichsen-puppetlabs/pct_devx/README.md

 ## Description

 Many of the [devx tools](https://puppetlabs.github.io/content-and-tooling-team/tools/) are ruby repositories.
 When developing or testing against these, I want to be able to "sandbox" the code in its directory locally installing gem dependencies and configuring a ruby version.
 In other words, I want to be able to use the code without interfering with the system ruby environment.
+This repository gathers together scaffolding to achieve all of the above with a single command `pct new devx/ruby-config` This makes it easy to either sandbox an existing repository or begin new ruby development altogether.

-For example, the following commands and files will setup such a sandbox.
-This assumes the presense of `rbenv`
+For example, manual ruby configuration as follows will setup such a sandbox and assumes the presense of `rbenv` and `direnv`:

+* setup bundler for local development only

 ```bash
 # setup local bundle: this creates the `.bundle/config` file